Competencies

 DHS Proposes Significant Expansion of Data Collected on Forms I-17 and I-20

-In an information collection revision to be published on September 3, 2025, DHS is seeking OMB approval to significantly expand the data collected through Form I-17, Petition for Approval of School for Attendance by Nonimmigrant Student, and Form I-20, Certificate of Eligibility for Nonimmigrant (F–1 and M-1) Student Status.
+In an information collection published on September 3, 2025, DHS is seeking OMB approval to significantly expand the data collected through Form I-17, Petition for Approval of School for Attendance by Nonimmigrant Student, and Form I-20, Certificate of Eligibility for Nonimmigrant (F–1 and M-1) Student Status.

 Here is the language from the Federal Register notice, converted to bullet-point format for ease of reading: